mathjax/MathJax-docs/web/typeset.rst

    });

-would replace the contents of the element with ``id="math"`` with the specified fraction and have MathJax typeset it (asynmchronously).
+would replace the contents of the element with ``id="math"`` with the specified fraction and have MathJax typeset it (asynchronously).
 Because the :meth:`then()` call returns the result of :meth:`MathJax.typesetPromise()`, which is itself a promise, the :meth:`then()` will not resolve until that promise is resolved; i.e.,